 inheritance.
 Therefore, when

 he fell into sin, God cursed the universe, including the earth, by

 removing Himself from it.
 However, because the earth is a special place,

 the future site of God’s throne, when He removed Himself from it, life

 still sprouted.
-This accounts for our current state; it is a partially
+This correlates with our observations; it is a

-universe in one day and then created the earth in another day, suggesting
+universe in one day and then created the earth on another day, suggesting

 that he spent just as much time and effort on this planet as He did on the